Visit Australia's Best Natural Sites

 1. Great Barrier Reef

-Covering over 200,000 square miles off the coast of Queensland, the Great Barrier Reef is one of the top attractions for Australia vacation packages.
-The coastal waters surrounding the reef are pleasantly warm year-round as well as clear, providing impressive underwater visuals.
+Covering over 200,000 square miles off the coast of Queensland, the Great Barrier Reef is one of the top attractions in Australia vacation packages.
+The coastal waters surrounding the reef are pleasantly warm and clear year-round, providing impressive underwater visuals.
 Boat and scuba tours are abundant along the northeastern coastline, especially in the Cairns region.

 2. Undara Lava Tubes